belgattitude/httpx/packages/lru/docs/api/classes/NullLruCache.md

 > **getOrSet**\<`T`\>(`_key`, `valueOrFn`): `T`

-Get an item from the cache, if the item doesn't exist it will create a new entry with the provided value and returns it.
+Get an item from the cache, if the item doesn't exist or has expired it will create a new entry with the provided value or function and returns it.

-In case of a new entry:
+In case of a new entry (key either doesn't exist or has expired):
+ - the provided value or the result of the function will be used as value.
  - it will be marked as most recently used.
  - an eviction will be triggered if the maximum capacity is reached

+In case the item exists and hasn't expired:
+ - the existing value will be returned.
+ - it will be marked as most recently used.

 #### Type Parameters